MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 ### **Exercise 2: Configure channel and message policies**

-In this exercise you will configure policies to manage the creation of new private channels and the available tools for users in chat.
+In this exercise, you will configure policies to manage the creation of new private channels and the available tools for users in chat.

-#### Task 1 - Create messaging policy for giphy, memes and stickers
+#### Task 1 - Create a messaging policy for giphy, memes, and stickers

 The company wants to restrict the use of graphic elements in Teams communication.
 As a Teams service administrator, you will create a new message policy that prohibits pilot users from using GIF files, memes, and stickers in the Teams chat and channel conversation.

 1. Connect to the **Client 1 VM** and browse to Teams admin center (https://admin.teams.microsoft.com) as **Joni Sherman**  (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).

-2. In left navigation of the Teams admin center, select **Messaging policies**.
+2. In the left navigation of the Teams admin center, select **Messaging policies**.

 3. Select **+ Add** from the top pane.